 Parking at the Pavilion at Montage Mountain is free and parking attendants will be on hand to direct traffic both before and after the ceremony.
 Parking for persons with disabilities is available at the bottom of the main access road; you should stay in the left lane as you enter the Pavilion grounds.

-To obtain a permit for handicap accessible parking, please send a written request to:
+To obtain a permit for handicap accessible parking, please send a request:

 Elena O’Connor, Director of Special Events